 Faculty in the deaf education concentration prepares teachers to instruct students who are deaf and students who are hard of hearing, whether in programs developing spoken language skill or programs that use a visual language (either ASL or English-based signs), and in local schools as well as separate educational facilities.
 To prepare teachers to instruct students with hearing loss, a wide range of coursework is provided that includes such areas as characteristics, language learning, auditory and speech development, instructional strategies including technology applications, instructional modifications of academic subjects, audiology and the use assistive technology and special strategies for learners with additional disorders.

-Special Education General and Adapted Curriculum (Autism Spectrum Disorders)
+Special Education Adapted Curriculum (Intellectual Disabilities and Autism Spectrum Disorders)

-Faculty in the intellectual disabilities concentration provide advanced instruction for teaching students with moderate, severe, and profound intellectual disabilities.
-The coursework is designed to provide the learner with an in-depth knowledge of the characteristics of students with moderate, severe, and profound intellectual disabilities and how those characteristics determine the instructional content to be addressed as well as effective strategies to ensure student learning.
+Faculty in the adapted curriculum concentration provide advanced instruction for teaching students with moderate, severe, and profound intellectual disabilities as well as students with autism spectrum disorders who are educated using adapted curriculum.
+The coursework is designed to provide the learner with an in-depth knowledge of the characteristics of students with moderate, severe, and profound intellectual disabilities and students with autism spectrum disorders and how those characteristics determine the instructional content to be addressed as well as effective strategies to ensure student learning.

 This non-degree program prepares students seeking only teacher certification.
-Applicants to the initial certification non-degree Multiple and Severe Disabilities program are able to pursue the following concentrations: Special Education Adapted Curriculum (Intellectual Disability), Special Education General and Adapted Curriculum (Autism Spectrum Disorders), Special Education Deaf Education, Early Childhood Special Education, Special Education Physical and Health Disabilities (Orthopedic Impairments).
+Applicants to the initial certification non-degree Special Education program are able to pursue the following concentrations: Special Education General Curriculum (Behavior and Learning Disabilities), Special Education Adapted Curriculum (Intellectual Disabilities), Special Education General and Adapted Curriculum (Autism Spectrum Disorders), Special Education Deaf Education, Early Childhood Special Education, Special Education Physical and Health Disabilities (Orthopedic Impairments).

-Concentration in Special Education Adapted Curriculum (Intellectual Disabilities)
+Concentration in Special Education Adapted Curriculum (Intellectual Disabilities and Autism Spectrum Disorders)